 While destination weddings are glamorous and fun, they also call for advance planning.
 To ease the pinch, pull out your credit card rewards points and frequent flyer points.
 Another tip is to get to know others who are also attending and do hotel bookings as a group and get the best deals.

 In case of a pre-wedding bachelor or bachelorette party, bargain deals are available for off-season travel or cashing in on frequent travel sales.
 Don’t forget to budget for indulgences, which are part of the wedding spirit.

 It’s no secret that the bride, groom and their families, shell out a bomb to make the occasion memorable.
 As a wedding guest, be smart about your expenses, plan diligently and enjoy the occasion to the fullest.

-Whether you want to start investments for a loved one getting married or like to invest for yourself, download the Basis app.
+Whether you are seeking investment advise for a loved one getting married or like to plan for yourself, download the Basis app.